The Grand Escape Plan

-- Have at least two egress routes for each rooms.
+- Have at least two egress routes for each room.

 - Keep spare keys close to doors and windows.

-- Decide on who is in charge to assist who in the event of fire.
+- Decide on who is in charge to assist who in the event of a fire.

 - Practice avoiding smoke and heat by crawling low.